 Back to the list

-It was the in June, 23rd of 1722 that The London Journal wrote :
+It was on June 23rd, 1722, that The London Journal reported :

 "Boxing in publick at the Bear Garden is what hath lately obtained very much amongst the men, but till last week we never heard of women being engaged that way, when two of the feminine fender appeared for the first time on the theatre of War at Hockley in the Hole, and maintained the battle with great valour for a long time, to the no small satisfaction of the spectators."

-While I do not know what a men body goes through during training, I know what my female body is going through.
+While I do not know what a male body goes through during training, I know what my female body is going through.

 ….
 YES!
 MENSTRUATION !